Ch-Saqib/Kafka-Python/README.md

 ```bash
 docker ps
 ```
-* Then See and Copy your 8000  container id
+* Then See Apache Kafka Container id And Copy It
 * Then Write the command in terminal
 ```bash
 docker logs container <id>